tymyrddin/purple/source/docs/distribution-networks/observable-semantics/control-and-command-execution/alarm-and-event-logs.md

 acknowledged), then the forensic narrative can evaluate whether their decision was reasonable given the information available, or whether it was erroneous or suspicious.

+## The documented twin

+Almost everything alarming on this layer has a legitimate double.
+A suppressed alarm is routine when a section is under maintenance and reckless when it hides a live condition; a raised threshold is housekeeping after an upgrade and sabotage without one; a gap in the event log is an authorised purge or a deletion covering its tracks.
+What separates each pair is the paperwork the legitimate version carries and the illegitimate one cannot forge cheaply: the work order that authorises the suppression or the threshold change, and the deletion record a real purge leaves beside the missing events.
+Suppression with no work order, a threshold moved with no work behind it, events gone with no deletion logged, these are the same act stripped of its authorisation, and the missing authorisation is the signature.

+The noise floor is high by design: hundreds of configured conditions and a few alarms a day on a busy feeder, much of it nuisance alarms the operators acknowledge and move past, so no single alarm carries the signal and only the pattern does.
+The gap, two origins:

+    A GAP IN THE APPEND-ONLY EVENT LOG ──────────────────────────────────
+                    AUTHORISED DELETION       │  TAMPERING
+    deletion log    user, time, authority     │  none incident note   a sensor-flood report     │  none gap timing      a routine period          │  over a spell of unauthorised work

 *Last updated: 13 July 2026*